Fall Activities In NJ To Fill Your Bucket List This Season

 Fall into a festival or fair

 Just because summer is over doesn’t mean the fun at an outdoor festival or fair has to end—the season is firing up with over 70 festivals and fairs.
-From the Hoboken Fall Arts and Music Festival to the Home Harvest Festival at Longstreet Farm in Holmdel or the South Jersey Pumpkin Show Fall Festival in Woodstown, there’s a way for your family to celebrate all autumn long.
+From the Jersey City Harvest Fest in Hudson County to the Holland Ridge Farms Fall Flower Festival in Cream Ridge or the Chatsworth Cranberry Festival in Burlington County, there’s a way for your family to celebrate the season (right up until the holidays).

 Take a fall weekend road trip

 With school and busy weeks ahead, a weekend road trip can be the break you need this fall.
 Luckily, there are plenty of family-friendly resorts in and around NJ for all ages and budgets.
-Whether you want to experience the shore at Congress Hall in Cape May or stay overnight with flaming leaves all around at Crystal Springs Resort in Hamburg, a little getaway is always a great way to recharge.
+Whether you want to experience the shore at Congress Hall in Cape May or stay overnight with flaming leaves at Crystal Springs Resort in Hamburg, a little getaway is always a great way to recharge.
+Or visit the newest and largest Great Wolf Lodge Resort in Perryville, Maryland (two hours from Central NJ) for family fun.

 Diggerland is a screaming good time in the fall.
 Photo Credit: Diggerland USA